 What kind of food do the dogs eat?

-We feed Fromm Gold to both puppies and big dogs.
-The puppies eat the puppy chow and the big dogs just eat the standard food.
+We feed Best Breed to both puppies and big dogs.
+The puppies eat the puppy chow and the big dogs just eat the working dog food.

 Do you have an application?